WA Wildlife

-WA Wildlife, operated by Native ARC Inc, is a wildlife rescue, treatment and rehabilitation facility in the Beeliar Wetlands near Bibra Lake, Western Australia and was the first wildlife rehabilitation facility to be licensed as a veterinary hospital by the Veterinary Surgeons' Board of Western Australia in 2018.
+WA Wildlife, operated by Native ARC Inc, is a wildlife rescue, treatment and rehabilitation facility in the Beeliar Wetlands near Bibra Lake, Western Australia; it was the first wildlife rehabilitation facility to be licensed as a veterinary hospital by the Veterinary Practice Board of Western Australia in 2018.
 It has a purpose built hospital (known as the WA Wildlife Hospital) to care for the animals, with intensive care unit facilities to care for animals that would have previously been euthanised.
-The hospital provides treatment to more than 4000 sick and injured native animals each year.
+The hospital provides treatment to more than 6500 sick and injured native animals each year.
 Facilities include a triage room, treatment room, consultation room, laboratory, surgery, radiology, ICU, seabird, mammal and reptile wards, isolation ward with decontamination chamber and a stand-alone necropsy suite.
 WA Wildlife is part of group of organisations helping to protect the nests of the snake-necked turtles that breed around Bibra Lake.
 In 2020 it was estimated that 25 of the hatchlings were able to make it to the safety of the lake.
 Native Arc Inc is a registered charity, number 21503, licensed under the Charitable Collections Act 1946.

+The official launch of the new WA Wildlife site and facilities (after transitioning from Native ARC and undergoing a multi-million dollar redevelopment) was on 2 May 2023.